Blue Mountains (Jamaica): Jamaican coffee

+Mavis Bank Coffee Factory Blue Mountains, as seen looking down the hill from the road.

 When Jamaica's economy was dominated by plantation slavery, some slaves escaped to the mountains to live independently, where they were known as Jamaican Maroons.
 Charles Town, Jamaica on the Buff Bay River in central Portland, Moore Town in eastern Portland, and Scott's Hall, Jamaica in St Mary are the contemporary communities of Windward Maroons.

-Today, the famous Jamaican Blue Mountain Coffee, which commands premium prices on world markets, is cultivated between 0.6 km and 1.5 km above sea level, while higher slopes are preserved as forest.
+Today, the famous Jamaican Blue Mountain Coffee, which commands premium prices on world markets, is cultivated between 0.6 and 1.5 kilometres (0.37 and 0.93 mi) above sea level, while higher slopes are preserved as forest.
 Hagley Gap and Mavis Bank are farming communities located on Blue Mountain, with Hagley Gap being closest to Blue Mountain Peak.
 Both towns rely upon the area's rich soil for growing coffee.